maimux2x/slides/FukuokaRubyist04/index.md

   }
 </style>

-# Fukuoka RubyistKaigi is Your Gate to Join the Ruby Community :D
+# Fukuoka RubyistKaigi is Your Gate to Join the Ruby Community !!